michaelo/sapt/README.md

 ------------
 *Att!
 The points here are not changes that we strictly commit to, but an organic list of things to consider.
 Higher up = more likely*

+* Implement better check/condition for end-of-payload.
+Current it will stop at first line starting at '<' which e.g. fill fail big-time for XML-payloads.
 * Separate automagic handling between .env-file explicitly and implicitly passed (through folder)?
 Explicit should perhaps ignore folder-rules?
 * Determine if current solution where variables can't be overwritten is a good idea or not.
 * Libs/deps handling: